Small closet transformed into a storage-friendly linen closet with DIY closet shelves, woven baskets, and neatly arranged bedding.

 Freshly installed MDF shelves inside a small closet, adding extra storage space for a DIY home organization project.

-MDF is functional, but let’s be real—it’s not the prettiest.
+MDF is functional, but let’s be real – it’s not the prettiest.
 To upgrade the look without spending a fortune, I covered each shelf with ¼-inch plywood and added a 1×2 furring strip to the front edge.
 This trick hides the MDF and gives the shelves a more finished, custom look.

 A stack of plywood and wood trim pieces ready to be cut and used for a DIY closet shelving transformation.

-Cut the Plywood to Fit
+How to Cut Plywood to Fit Uneven Closet Walls

 Since walls are never perfectly straight, I used a washer and pencil trick to scribe a line along the edges and cut along that line with my jigsaw.
 This made sure the shelves fit perfectly flush against the walls without any awkward gaps.